September 13, 2014

 When your dog begins to pull, the design of the head halter causes the dog's nose to be turned down and back toward you, which makes it physically difficult for him to continue pulling.

 The head halter is a very humane method of restraint because it doesn't cause any pain.
 It works much better to stop a dog from pulling than a choke chain or prong collar.
-Some brand names of head halters include "Gentle Leader," "Promise Collar," and "Halti."
+Some brand names of head halters include "Gentle Leader," "Promise Collar" and "Halti."

-How should it fit?
+How should a head halter fit?

 The head halter must be fitted properly to be effective and comfortable for your dog.
 The neck strap should be as high up on your dog's neck as you can get it, just behind his ears.
 The strap should be just tight enough for you to fit one finger between it and your dog's neck.

 The nosepiece should be adjusted so that when your dog's mouth is closed, the nosepiece can slide down to where the skin begins on his nose—but not so loose that it can slide off the end of his nose.
 The nosepiece will sit naturally, just below your dog's eyes.
 Make sure that the metal ring to which the leash attaches is underneath his chin.

 A head halter is a very humane way to restrain your dog—it's more effective than a choke chain or prong collar, but it's painless.

 How will your dog react to a head halter?

 Most dogs will resist a head halter at first.
 The amount of resistance varies for each dog.
 When you first put the head halter on, your dog may try to get it off by pawing at his nose or rubbing his nose on the ground, on you, or on anything he can get close to.
 The best strategy is to keep his head up and keep him moving by using positive verbal reinforcement and treats.

 Most dogs eventually accept head halters.
 When your dog associates the halter with going for a walk, he'll begin to react positively to it, and soon, both you and your dog will enjoy taking walks together!